HL7/US-Core-STU3/pages/_includes/us-core-vitalsigns-intro.md

 * This table represents a minimum set of vital sign concepts, the required LOINC codes, and UCUM units of measure codes used for representing vitals signs observations (See the [General Guidance Section] for further guidance on using UCUM).
 These are [extensible] bindings and require that when a system support of any of these vital signs concepts, they must represent them using these codes.
 In addition, if you have a blood pressure observation, you must have both a systolic and a diastolic component, though one or both may have dataAbsentReason instead of a value.

-* This profile may be referenced by different capability statements, such as the [Conformance requirements for the US-Core Server].
+* This profile may be referenced by different capability statements, such as the [Conformance requirements for the US Core Server].

 * Alternate codes may be provided in addition to the standard LOINC and UCUM codes defined here.The examples illustrate using other codes as translations.